BGuerrero825/Cyber-Notes/Active Directory/Bloodhound.md

 **Sharphound and Bloodhound versions should match for best results**

-We can use [[runas.exe]] on a controlled Windows machine, that is not domain joined, to feed AD creds and point it to the DC to run a sweep.
+We can use [[runas]] on a controlled Windows machine, that is not domain joined, to feed AD creds and point it to the DC to run a sweep.
 In provided example, we are provided an authenticated windows jump box.

 `Sharphound.exe --CollectionMethods <Methods> --Domain za.tryhackme.com --ExcludeDCs`
 - --CollectionMethods, "Default" and "All", rspecifies what information to collect.
 Data is then cache'd for reruns